 Books:The first famous felines came to us through books.
-The Three Little Kittens lost their mittens and children sang happy songs about it.
-The Cheshire Cat had Alice both mesmerized and confused with his disappearing act.
-And the Cat in the Hat made a terrible mess but cleaned it up before mother got home, and in the process he taught a generation of kids to read.
-These famous cats, although fictional, have become household names, and continue to delight each new generation.
+Three Little Kittens lost their mittens and children sang happy songs about it, the Cheshire Cat had Alice both mesmerized and confused with his disappearing act, and the Cat in the Hat made a terrible mess but cleaned it up before mother got home, and in the process, taught a generation of kids how to read.
+These famous cats, although fictional, have become household names and continue to delight each new generation.

-Cartoons:Through animated films we came to know first silent film star Felix the Cat and later Sylvester, with his trademark lisp and obsession with Tweety Bird.
+Cartoons:Through animated films, we came to know first silent film star Felix the Cat and later Sylvester, with his trademark lisp and obsession with Tweety Bird.
 There’s the instantly recognizable Pink Panther dating all the way back to 1963.
-In more recent times famous cats such as Garfield came to us came to us through newspapers and made everyone hungry for lasagna.
-And don't forget Japanese animation's gift to marketing and merchandise, Hello Kitty.
+In more recent times, famous cats such as Garfield came to us through newspapers and made everyone hungry for lasagna.
+Lest we forget Japanese animation's gift to marketing and merchandise, Hello Kitty.

 Politics:Yes, even politics produced a celebrity cat, Socks, a stray cat adopted in Alabama by former U.S. President Bill Clinton and his family.
 Socks later moved from the Governor's Mansion to the White House, where he hosted the children's portion of the official White House website, was an advocate of shelter adoptions, and starred in a book, cartoon, and video game.
 In fact, there also exists an article stating 15 Reasons Why Socks Was the Best Cat of All Time, including the fact that he was dashing, a good listener, and knew what side was his good side.